Die gerichtliche Arzneikunde in ihrem Verhältnisse zur Rechtspflege, mit…

 The copyright for this book has expired, making it public property.
 Preserving history for future generations.

-1 year agoBased on the summary, I decided to read it and the atmosphere created is totally immersive.
-Exactly what I needed.
+1 month agoBased on the summary, I decided to read it and the narrative structure is incredibly compelling.
+Exceeded all my expectations.